samparlatore/ParlaChoreDocs/docs/THEMES.md

 # 🎨 ParlaChore Themes

+Our UI ships with a fully modular theming engine: over 40 CSS variables define backgrounds, layout, and mascot styling, all scoped per theme.
+Each theme overrides only what it needs, while unused styles are automatically purged via PostCSS for lean, lightning‑fast delivery.
+This approach ensures expressive customization without sacrificing performance — whether you’re swapping palettes, adjusting radii, or giving mascots their own glow, every detail is declarative, reusable, and optimized.

 ParlaChore supports multiple **theme families** to make the app playful, customizable, and emotionally resonant.
 Each theme includes background images, mascot avatars, and a suggested color palette.